5 Ways To Improve Your Nutrition If You Have Diabetes

 At the end of the day, everything is about continuing to improve steadily.
 Keep looking for more ways to make healthy food swaps, add in exercise, and reflect on your lifestyle and how you feel.

-Studies show that one out of every three adults over the age of 50 who has diabetes is likely to develop Peripheral Arterial Disease (PAD).
-If you are diabetic and feel you may have the signs and symptoms of Peripheral Arterial Disease (PAD), please contact us today to schedule an endovascular consultation.
+Studies show that one out of every three adults over the age of 50 who has diabetes is likely to develop Peripheral Artery Disease (PAD).
+If you are diabetic and feel you may have the signs and symptoms of Peripheral Artery Disease (PAD), please contact us today to schedule an endovascular consultation.

 Related Blogs & Videos